discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <GridItem xs="12" sm="6">

 ### Basics
-To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll need to create Clones/Phantasms, which can then be spent on your Shatters.
+To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll need to create Clones/Phantasms.

+Which can then be spent on Shatters to trigger:
+- <Trait name="Seize the Moment"/> or <Trait name="Stretched Time"/>
+- <Trait name="Illusionary Defense"/>
+- <Trait name="Bountiful Disillusionment"/>
+- <Trait name="Illusionary Membrane"/> + <Trait name="Chaotic Transference"/>.

 The passive Clone generation gets covered by the third hit of your Scepter attack chain <Skill name="Ether Clone"/> and double casting of <Skill name="Illusionary Counter"/>.